Rekha-Eswaran/Python-Algorithms/README.md

 # Python-Algorithms
-This repo is for Python algorithms
+This repo is for Python algorithms.
+See feature branches.